Salehisaac/logan/README.md

 5. **Run the Log Reader**

     *Static Read:* To read logs from a specific start time until now, use the following command.
-Replace YYYY-MM-DDTHH:MM:SS with your desired start time:
+Replace hr:min:sec with your desired start time:
     ```bash
     ./logan  --time hr:min:sec
     ```